ekhowell/phylo_class/README.md

 GCAACAAG
 ```

-Much like with the GTF file, we only want the FASTA records that correspond to the accession number "NM_144809.2".
-With one record for each exon in the CDS, this should equate to a total of **10** records with the accession number "NM_144809.2" in the header.
+Similar to the GTF file, this FASTA contains sequences for other Table Broswer tracks whereas we only want those corresponding to the accession number NM_144809.2.
+With one record for each exon in the CDS, there should be a total of **10** records within the downloaded FASTA that contain the accession number NM_144809.2 in the header.

-Unfortunately, there's no straightforward way that I've tried yet to automatically extract these specific records [TO DO].
-So instead, open up nano and delete the records that do not contain "NM_144809.2" in the header.
+Unfortunately, there's no straightforward way to automatically extract these specific records.
+This means that the file must be manually edited.
+One way to do this is to open the file with `nano` and delete the records that do not contain NM_144809.2 in the header.

-While you're at it, you need to alter the content of the remaining headers so that they are in the format:
-`>chr:start-stop`
-If the FASTA records for each exon are not in this format in the reference, then bcftools will not be able to recognize them as genomic coordinates when we are converting out VCF to FASTA.
-Again, there is no better way to do this yet than to just open nano and fix it [TO DO].
+In addition, in order to be compatible with the VCF file, the headings of the remaining records beed to be in the format `>chr:start-stop`.
+Otherwise, `bcftools` will not be able to reconcile the coordinates in the VCF file with the sequences in the FASTA file when building the consensus sequences.
+These will also require manual editing.

+To ensure the reproducibility of this analysis, the manually-edited reference FASTA can be found in the [refs](https://github.com/ekhowell/phylo_class/tree/master/refs) directory.

-(Note: For an edited version of this file, see the refs/ directory).
-At the end of all this, your new mm10_prdm9_reference_sequence.fa should look like this:
+The top of the resulting `mm10_prdm9_reference_sequence.fa` file should look like this:
 ```
 >chr17 15543973-15545360
 AACTAAGGACAGAAATTCATCCTTGTCTTTTGTGCTCTTTGGCCTTCTCA